CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-observability/on-premise/prerequisites.md

 ## Make Artefacts Available

 1. Download the required artefacts to a folder on the machine:

-    1. [Grafana 10.4.1][] Standalone Windows Binaries.
+    * [Grafana 10.4.1][] Standalone Windows Binaries.
-    1. [Grafana Loki 3.0.0][] archive.
+    * [Grafana Loki 3.0.0][] archive.
+    * [Grafana Loki Install][] archive.
-    1. [Promtail 3.0.0][] archive.
+    * [Promtail 3.0.0][] archive.
+    * [Promtail Install][] archive.

 1. Extract the downloaded Grafana file to a folder with the same name.
+1. Extract the downloaded Grafana Loki file to a folder with the same name.
-1. Extract the downloaded Loki file to a folder with the same name.
+1. Extract the downloaded Grafana Loki Install file to a folder with the same name.
+1. Extract the downloaded Promtail file to a folder with the same name.
-1. Extract the downloaded Promtail to a folder with the same name.
+1. Extract the downloaded Promtail Install file to a folder with the same name.

+## Backup Old Files

+1. On the server that Grafana and Loki is installed on, create a folder called `Observability Backups` in a known location.
+1. Open File Explorer and navigate to `C:\Program Files\GrafanaLabs\grafana\conf\`.
+1. Copy the `custom.ini` file and save it to the `Observability Backups` folder created at step 1.
+1. Copy the `defaults.ino` file and save it to the `Observability Backups` folder created at step 1.
+1. In File Explorer and navigate to `C:\Loki\`.
+1. Copy the `loki-local-config.yaml` file and save it to the `Observability Backups` folder created at step 1.
+1. On the Application Server(s) that Promtail is installed on, create a folder called `Observability Backups` in a known location.
+1. Open File Explorer and navigate to `C:\Promtail\`.
+1. Copy the `promtail-local-config.yaml` file and save it to the `Observability Backups` folder created at step 7.

 ## Next Steps?